ST. BENEDICT / MOUNT CALVARY CEMETARY

 10. There is a Christ Our Light Cemeteries Trust Account for all money left to the cemeteries through wills or otherwise, and this fund is used for maintenance of the cemeteries.

-1. There shall be not planting on lots/graves... only at the head of the lot/grave.
+1. There shall be no planting on lots/graves... only at the head of the lot/grave.
 Shrubs shall not be planted on or near the lot/grave.

-3. Artificial decorations placed on the lot/grave after December 1 shall be permitted to remain until March 15, at which time they will be removed and disposed of.
+3. From December 1 to March 15: Artificial decorations placed on the lot/grave shall be permitted to remain until March 15, at which time they will be removed and disposed of.

 4. Enclosures such as fences, hedges, or ditches are not permitted around any lot/grave.
 Excavation for any purpose is not permitted.